reallyenglish/ansible-role-unbound/README.md

 works out-of-box with minimum efforts.
 If you need to configure every options supported in `unbound.conf(5)`, This is not for you.

+## chroot support

+When `unbound_config_chroot` is not empty, the role creates necessary files for unbound.
+Supported platform includes:

+* OpenBSD

 # Requirements

 None